Grade retention: North America

 The United States and Canada both use grade retention.

 In the U.S., six-year-old students are most likely to be retained, with another spike around the age of 12.
 In particular, some large schools have a transitional classroom, sometimes called "kindergarten 2", for six year olds who are not reading ready.

 Common arguments

 The following are common arguments regarding this practice.

 Arguments against grade retention

 Opponents of "no social promotion" policies do not defend social promotion so much as say that retention is even worse.
 They argue that retention is not a cost-effective response to poor performance when compared to cheaper or more effective interventions, such as additional tutoring and summer school.
 They point to a wide range of research findings that show no advantage to, or even harm from, retention, and the tendency for gains from retention to see out.

+Grade retention is often correlated with several negative long-term impacts, but may or may not cause them.

-Harm from retention cited by these critics include:
+Harm from retention cited by critics include: